rktalusani/nexmo-developer/_documentation/voice/voice-api/guides/recording.md

 When recording a call, you can enable split recording which will result in the recording being a stereo file with one channel having the audio sent from the caller and another channel being the audio heard by the caller.

+## Multi channel recording

+When recording a call, you can enable mutli channel recording which allows up to 32 call legs to be recorded seprately.
+One file with the amount of channels set will be retunred.

 ## File formats

 * Nexmo supports recording in MP3 or WAV format, the default is MP3.